phelipetls/blog/content/_index.md

 title: "Home"
 ---

+Hi, my name is Phelipe Teles, I have a background in Economics but am currently most interested in software development.

-I have a background in Economics (mostly Econometrics), which led me to learn R.
+I really got into programming because of Econometrics, which led me to learn R and Python, but since then this has expanded beyond the statistical domain.

-From then on, I've developed a great interesting in programming in general, not just for statistics.

-Most of my experience has been with Python, R and VBA for data analytics and academic, but I've been learning about web development lately too.
+Most of my experience has been with Python, R, VBA and Power BI for academic and data analysis taks, but I've been learning about web development lately too.

+Check out my [projects](/projects) and [blog](/posts) to know more about me.